DaRealFreak/watcher-go/README.md

 The binary backup from the database will be preferred over the .sql files in the archive (only used in full restore) in case that the archive got manually modified (the backup command can either backup the binary file or .sql files, not both).
 Neither the binary file nor the .sql files are further checked for invalid/corrupted data.

+### Module Settings
+Each module can bring custom commands and settings.
+You can list all modules with custom commands/settings using `watcher module --help`.
+Due to the modular structure with later planned external module support I'd recommend checking the commands/setting yourself.

 ## Development
 Want to contribute?
 Great!